sahil-chabra/jobifyWeb/readme.md

 # jobify

-For tracking job applications easily and never miss any oportunity😊
+For tracking job applications easily and never miss any oportunity